Wendy Whiteley: Wendy's secret garden

-At considerable personal expense—reportedly some millions of dollars—Wendy started to clean up and landscape a large patch of derelict land adjacent to her home in Lavender Bay, owned by the New South Wales Rail Corporation.
+other expenses—Wendy started to clean up and landscape a large patch of derelict land adjacent to her home in Lavender Bay, owned by RailCorp.
 It was choked by weeds and lantanas, and strewn with old train carriages, abandoned refrigerators, rotting mattresses and broken bottles.
 Homeless people sometimes slept there.
-The Rail Corporation had no interest in doing anything with it, and they raised no objections to her beautifying the area.
+RailCorp had no interest in doing anything with it, and they raised no objections to her beautifying the area.
 They even helped by removing the larger pieces of junk.
 Wendy treated the garden like a giant painting, structuring, planting, pruning, moving things around, and letting nature do its work.
 Over a period of fifteen years, the garden became a coveted spot for those who had heard about or chanced upon it, with random benches in quiet spots, secluded paths, and a spectacular view to the Sydney Harbour Bridge.
 A wide variety of birdlife previously unknown to the area arrived.
 It has been described as rivalling Claude Monet's garden.
 It is affectionately known by locals as "Wendy's Secret Garden", although the public have always had free access.
 Features of the garden include an antique fountain from the Paddington garden of Margaret Olley, Bangalore palms donated by Arkie and objects found in the scrub, like an old tricycle and a child's scooter.

 As well as helping her mother with the project, Arkie planned to hold her second wedding ceremony, to Jim Elliott, in the garden.
 However, her adrenal gland cancer intervened, and they married in the house overlooking the garden, only a few weeks before Arkie's death in 2001.
 The ashes of both Brett and Arkie were scattered in the garden, as were the ashes of Wendy's father and mother, her twin sister Joyce and her beloved pet dogs.

 In 2009, Wendy Whiteley was awarded the Medal of the Order of Australia (OAM) for "service to the community through the establishment and maintenance of a public garden at Lavender Bay, and as a supporter of the visual arts".

-In October 2015, the New South Wales Government, which owns the land, agreed to give the North Sydney Council a thirty-year renewable lease on it.
+In October 2015, the Government of New South Wales, which owns the land, agreed to give the North Sydney Council a thirty-year renewable lease on it.

 Members of the community are able to help maintain the gardens.
 These days are co-ordinated by the Lavender Bay Precinct.